Listed London Underground Stations – A photographic journey.

-This project provided a chance to return to black and white analogue photography, explore London, and visit interesting, often overlooked, architecture.
+This project provided a chance to return to medium format black and white analogue photography, explore London, and visit interesting, often overlooked, architecture.

 The use of a classic medium format camera, and going square, was new and at the same time gently familiar, from working with Polaroid images.

-Once the first images were processed, the formatting almost dictated itself, a combination of images, a single selected view, bleed through on the printing, a four image polaroid lift, all A3 size.
+Once the first images were processed, the formatting almost dictated itself, a combination of images, (a micro journey), a single selected view, bleed through on the printing, and a four image polaroid lift, all A3 size.

 Meetings with friends, chats about different layouts, all helped in creating the final presentation.

-Original images were taken on a Hasselblad 500cm Anniversary Edition, with 90 mm lens, using a mix of new and out of date film.
+Original images were taken on a Hasselblad 500cm Anniversary Edition, with 90 mm lens, using a mix of new and out of date medium format analogue film.

 For each station: